“Chuck and the guys are in the basement.”

 He wished she’d come punked out.

+She walked up and stood at a slight remove.
 “Hi, Steve,” she said, uncertainly, and looked past him toward the other guys.

 Rei sauntered over and extended his hand, sticking the other in his back pocket.
 “I’m Rei.”
 He slouched as if in apology for his height.
 Tess was actually just a couple inches shorter.